MicroEJ/docs/overview/sdk.rst

 Using the SDK, a firmware developer will produce two versions of the MicroEJ binary, each one able to run applications:

--  A Firmware binary to be flashed on OEM devices;
+-  An Executable binary to be flashed on OEM devices;

 -  A Virtual Device which will be used as a device simulator by application developers.